-The RepRap Industrial will show slightly different behavior since the axes' drives are differently arranged.
+The RepRap Industrial will show slightly different is not or under-compensated. behavior since the axes' drives are differently arranged.
 The Y-axis almost always needs a higher compensation factor because of the superposition of the two drive belts.
 More machine-specific information on behavior and how to measure and compensate the backlash of the RepRap Industrial 3D printer can be found in the Service guide.